-Extra chromosome 21 removed from Down syndrome cell lineNovember 9th, 2012 by Leila Gray in Medical research /
+Extra chromosome 21 removed from Down syndrome cell lineNovember 9, 2012 by Leila Gray in Medicine & Health / Medical research

 (Medical Xpress)—University of Washington scientists have succeeded in removing the extra copy of chromosome 21 in cell cultures derived from a person with Down syndrome, a condition in which the body's cells contain three copies of chromosome 21 rather than the usual pair.

 A triplicate of any chromosome is a serious genetic abnormality called a trisomy.
 Trisomies account for almost one-quarter of pregnancy loss from spontaneous miscarriages, according to the research team.
 Besides Down syndrome (trisomy 21), some other human trisomies are extra Y or X chromosomes, and Edwards syndrome (trisomy 18) and Patau syndrome (trisomy 13), both of which have extremely high newborn fatality rates.